ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 $ ./eqiva.py Wohnz --temp on
 ```

 Note: The thermostat should be in auto mode.
-Otherwise ,the target temperature will change after the next event of the program has been reached.
+Otherwise, the target temperature will change when the next scheduled program event occurs.

 ### Set mode
 Set the temperature to manual: